 The 'having a heel' version is cited in the Iowa newspaper the Dubuque Daily Herald, April 1866:

-Here, the heel is clearly an applied spur that cocks were equipped with during cock-fights.
+Here, the heel is clearly an applied spur that the protagonists were equipped with during cock-fights.

 The above citations, as well as the large majority of other early references, are American and it's reasonable to suggest that the term originated in the USA.
 The cock-fighting citation is the earliest, but not so much earlier than the others to make it the obvious source.